 3. The Art Park at West Kowloon Cultural District

-At the tip of the West Kowloon Peninsula is Hong Kong’s cultural centre, the West Kowloon Cultural District The cultural district includes museums, F&B establishments and an Art Park with a waterfront pedestrian promenade.
+At the tip of the West Kowloon Peninsula in Hong Kong’s cultural centre, the West Kowloon Cultural District is the cultural district that has museums, F&B establishments and an Art Park with a waterfront pedestrian promenade.